proyecto26/nativescript-ionic-template/README.md

 # NativeScript Ionic Template {N} ![apple](https://cdn3.iconfinder.com/data/icons/picons-social/57/16-apple-32.png) ![android](https://cdn3.iconfinder.com/data/icons/logos-3/228/android-32.png) ![ionic](https://cdn3.iconfinder.com/data/icons/logos-3/512/Ionic_Logo-2-64.png)
 **Native mobile Apps** with [NativeScript](https://www.nativescript.org/) and **Web Apps (Mobile First)** with [Ionic](http://ionicframework.com/) styles and components sharing the same code with Angular!
+>This template uses the default navigation of Angular, the navigation of Ionic 3 is not recommended to develop websites, therefore it is not recommended to use Ionic components that require Ionic navigation.
+However, in this template you can find an example of how to use components such as the side menu without depending on the navigation.
 ![NativeScript and Ionic](img/nativescript-ionic.png)

 ## Introduction 👨‍💻